apcro/solrCoreManager/README.md

 solrCoreManager
 ===============

-Some scripts to manage Solr multicore support
+Some scripts to manage Solr multicore support for Solr 1.4

-Original scripts written by Dustin Rue (http://blog.dustinrue.com/archives/690)
+Original scripts written by Dustin Rue (http://blog.dustinrue.com/archives/690).
+If you're interested in SOlr Multicore on Solr 3.4, check out http://blog.dustinrue.com/archives/927

 Moved here as I use them a lot and keep losing my bookmarks.
 The following instructions are mostly taken from this blog post as well.